pixl8/Preside-Documentation/docs/02.devguides/22.restframework/page.md

 The entire URL path for routing a REST request to a resource will be made up of three parts:

-1. The configured REST path that tells PresideCMS that this is a REST request.
+1. The configured REST path that tells Preside that this is a REST request.
 The default is `/api`.
 2. The path to the specific API that the resource lives under, i.e. the folder structure beneath `/handlers/rest-apis`
 3. The path that will match the specific resource